CaliforniaHerps.com

 Notes on Taxonomy

-Discovered in 1969 and formerly recognized as a full species, Batrachoseps aridus.
+Discovered in 1969 and described as a full species, Batrachoseps aridus.

 Based on a recommendation by Wake and Jockusch, B.aridus was synonymized with Batrachoseps major in 2002.